 If a scale does not have an alias, it will use the scale value.

-To set how map scales appear, use the Scale Format tab on the Scale Properties dialog box.
+To set how map scales appear in 2D, use the Scale Format tab on the Scale Properties dialog box.

 There are many ways to enter scale values: